mike-pfeiffer/witty-af/README.md

 The primary function in gather_urls.py is gather_urls().
 The function takes one argument: a valid URL.
 All supporting functions are called as a result of running gather_urls().
 If used in other applications, this would be the function to import.
-A simple argparse has been written in __main__ and a shebang for Python3 is included in the file.
+A simple argparse has been written in __main__ and will be extended in the future.

 ### Basic Usage